bharat-reddy-male/Demonstration-project-splunk-group2/README.md

 ### Create Dashboards
 Dashboards are views that are made up of panels.
 The panels can contain modules such as search boxes, fields, charts, tables, and lists.
 Dashboard panels are usually connected to reports.
 After creating a search visualization or saving a report, we can add it to a new or existing dashboard.
 There is also a Dashboard Editor that we can use to create and edit dashboards.
 The Dashboard Editor is useful when we have a set of saved reports that we want to quickly add to a dashboard.
-1. Click on the Dashboard menu in the Home Page and Create a New Dashboard by clciking on the create button by providing a title and description.
+1. Click on the Dashboard menu in the Home Page and Create a New Dashboard by clicking on the create button by providing a title and description.
 ![](Bhavya/Images/CreateDashboard.JPG)
 2. In the Edit button click on Edit Panel option from the menu
 ![](Bhavya/Images/Dashboard.JPG)